4 Mins Read

 “There are reports that some businesses are now being forced to incinerate second hand clothes, as storage costs are too high…the reality is that many businesses, from second hand to new clothes, are now having to incinerate clothing.”

 Prior to the pandemic, experts have estimated that at least one garbage truck of textiles is being landfilled or burned every second.
 Compounded with the coronavirus-related challenges, there is a chance that despite the downfall in consumption, we could still be looking at an ongoing enormous waste issue.

 That being said, Dean doesn’t think that this will take the fashion industry away from its current trajectory towards sustainable fashion.

 “Sustainability is here to stay.
 Forget about the pure [fashion] product for one moment, and think from a business perspective solely – sustainability is about risk management, and investors are increasingly demanding this,” explained Dean.

 Aside from sustainable fashion taking hold, the Redress founder has confidence that the industry will be rocked by another trend set off by the coronavirus – digitalisation.
 With over 90% of the world having undergone some form of lockdown and social distancing policies still in place in much of the world, we have never relied on digital technology more for everything from work to fitness or everyday communication.

-“Coupled with the fact that planes are grounded and people can’t travel means that – which relies on glamorous shows and events to create that priceless feeling ‘desire’ – has a challenge on its hands,” she told Green Queen.
+“Coupled with the fact that planes are grounded and people can’t travel means that fashion – which relies on glamorous shows and events to create that priceless feeling ‘desire’ – has a challenge on its hands,” she told Green Queen.